-They also potentially lost millions of dollars in revenue due to reputational damage.
+It also potentially lost millions of dollars in revenue due to damage to its reputation.
 That lack of trust can have long-term implications for the overall perception of your business in terms of new customer acquisition and overall trust.

 Automated monitoring can quickly sift through dark data to help identify potential vulnerabilities and alert you to take action.
 Doing so not only mitigates risk; it also helps you get a better handle on the overall state of your company’s data, which you can use to cut down on content sprawl.